dafadey/simpledraw2D/README.md

 - `libsimpledraw2D.so` - shared library for C/C++/Fortran builds
 - `simpledraw2D.so` - shared library with Python bindings, just place it nearby your Python script
+- `libsimpledraw2D.a` - static library containing GLFW and GLEW embedded, so only -lGL will be needed further

 Prior to build install GLFW3, GLEW (Open GL Wrangler Library) and Python (optionally), those should be in your distro repository.
-Then go to project root folder and run `./build_lib`
+Then go to project root folder change pathes in `build_lib` and run it.
 ### Examples
 Go to `ccpp/fortran` folder and run `./build`, run generated `*.out` binaries. **NOTE**: Build script sets `-Wl,-rpath=../` so you do not have to set `LD_LIBRARY_PATH`.